-- 3.34 That Investment Committee recommends to the Combined Authority that: - (i) The full Enterprise Zones programme proceeds through decision point 2 (case paper) and work commences on Activity 3 (outline business case) for all Enterprise Zones sites, with the exception of Leeds (Aire Valley) which will continue progressing through Activity 4 (full business case). - (ii) An indicative approval to the Combined Authority's contribution of £45.044 million is given (which will be funded through £20 million from Local Growth Fund's existing approval, £24.939 million from overprogramming against the Local Growth Fund, £75,000 of Department of Communities and Local Government Grant funding and £30,000 of other Combined Authority budget funding), with full approval to spend being granted once individual schemes have progressed through the
+- 3.34 The Combined Authority approves that: - (i) The full Enterprise Zones programme proceeds through decision point 2 (case paper) and work commences on Activity 3 (outline business case) for all Enterprise Zones sites, with the exception of Leeds (Aire Valley) which will continue progressing through Activity 4 (full business case).

-- Assurance Process to Decision Point 5 (full business case with finalised costs).
-The total programme value is £49.558 million. - (iii) Development costs of up to £1.541 million are approved in order to progress the schemes within the programme to Decision Point 3 (outline business case) taking the total development cost approval up to £1.923 million.
+- (ii) An indicative approval to the Combined Authority's contribution of £45.044 million is given (which will be funded through £20 million from Local Growth Fund's existing approval, £24.939 million from overprogramming against the Local Growth Fund, £75,000 of Department of Communities and Local Government Grant funding and £30,000 of other Combined Authority budget funding), with full approval to spend being granted once individual schemes have progressed through the assurance process to decision point 5 (full business case with finalised costs).
+The total programme value is £49.558 million. - (iii) Development costs of up to £1.541 million are approved in order to progress the schemes within the programme to decision point 3 (outline business case) taking the total development cost approval up to £1.923 million.
 This will be funded from Local Growth Fund (£1.516 million) and the Department of Communities and Local Government Grant funding (£25,000). - (iv) Future approvals are made in accordance with the approval pathway and approval route outlined in this report.
 This will be subject to the programme remaining within the tolerances outlined in this report.